peterscottsa/tree-body-problem-v2/README.md

 If I were to build this component from scratch I would probably use a depth first search algorithm to traverse the tree.
 In fact this is exactly the strategy employed by the react-arborist which you can see in the [source code](https://github.com/brimdata/react-arborist/blob/main/packages/react-arborist/src/utils.ts#L36-L46).

 ### What I would do with more time 🕰
+- Create a server that sends the data to the client.
+This would allow me to add some more tests around the data fetching and also allow me to add some more features like pagination and sorting.
 - Add some accessiblity features to the tree component.
 Likely keyboard support and aria attributes to help screen readers.
 - Add some more tests.
 Mainly around some edge cases like what happens when the tree is empty or when the search term is not found.
 - Do some validation of the data structure to avoid id collisions and circular references.